aabccd021/tiny-cookie-session/README.md

 }
 ```

-## Managing Security for Inactive Users
+## "Log Out Other Devices" Feature

+By implmenting a "log out other devices" feature,
+you can enhance security by allowing users to manually invalidate unwanted sessions,
-You can limit number of stored tokens, and still detect cookie theft,
+especially if you limit the number of stored tokens.
-by providing the user an option to "log out other devices".

-Consider this configuration:
+Consider following configurations:

 - `tokenExpiresIn` = 10 minutes
 - Token storage limit = 2016 tokens
 - `sessionExpiresIn` = 10 minutes × 2016 = 20,160 minutes (14 days)

-This also means:

-- User will be logged out after 14 days of inactivity, because the cookie is deleted from the browser

-Now we have two scenarios for cookie theft detection:

-1. When the user is inactive for less than 14 days,
+If the user is inactive for less than 14 days,
-   the token is still available on the database,
-   then the server will detect this as cookie theft and will invalidate the session.
+this library will detect cookie theft as usual then logs out both the user and the attacker.
-   Both the user and the attacker will be logged out.

-2. When the user is inactive for more than 14 days and then logs back in,
+If the user is inactive for more than 14 days and then logs back in,
-   we will inform the user that they can "log out other devices".
+we can show a "log out other devices" option.
-   Then the user will manually inspect the list of devices and log out any suspicious ones.
+Then the user can manually inspect the list of devices and log out any suspicious ones.

-   Although obviously, this would be less automatic and less secure than the first scenario.
+Although obviously, this would be less automated and less secure than the first scenario.

-Also you would need to carefully consider when the "log out other devices" option should be available.
+Also you need to carefully design when the "log out other devices" option should be shown to the user.
 Otherwise, the attacker could use the "log out other devices" option to log out the legitimate user.

 Note that in both scenarios, the attacker was able to use the stolen token (valid session) while the user was inactive.